 We’ve created a simulation that allows you to compete against a buy-and-hold portfolio based on historical data and the corresponding headlines from the New York Times.¹

 A simulation of a historical portfolio with random dates between 1928 and 2014

 Why did we make this simulation?

 Despite decades of investor education efforts, many investors still engage in behavior—such as market timing—that reduces their take-home returns.
 At Betterment, our smart investing service mitigates much of that by providing a buy-and-hold portfolio.
-The result is that we can help add +2.9% in additional returns compared to the average DIY investor.
+The result is that we can help add an additional 2.66% in returns compared to the average DIY investor.